Toyota Vios: ASEAN NCAP

+Latin NCAP

 Fourth generation (AC100; 2022)

 The fourth-generation Vios (designated AC100) debuted on 9 August 2022 in Thailand as the Yaris Ativ (the "Vios" nameplate had discontinued there).
-It is developed by Daihatsu through a joint Toyota-Daihatsu internal company known as Emerging Market Compact Car Company (EMCC) under the lead of executive chief engineer Hideyuki Kamino.
+It is developed by Daihatsu through a joint Toyota-Daihatsu internal company known as Emerging-market Compact Car Company (ECC) under the lead of executive chief engineer Hideyuki Kamino.

 The fourth-generation Vios is based on the DNGA-B platform shared with the W100 series Avanza/Veloz, although unlike any other Daihatsu-developed models, the Daihatsu-badged equivalency is not offered.
 The model is introduced with a 70 mm longer wheelbase at 2620 mm.
 Compared to its predecessor, the car features a fastback-like sloping rear roof section which stretched the window line further back.

+Globally, Toyota builds the Vios or Yaris sedan in two countries, in Malaysia for the Malaysian market and in Thailand for the Thai and export markets.
+It is typically in 3 model grades, which in some countries are called base, E, and G. Power comes from either 1.2-litre (Thailand), 1.3-litre or 1.5-litre matched to 5-speed manual gearbox or a 7-speed simulated CVT.
+Electronic parking brake and rear disc brakes are standard on the High grade models.
+Depending on the countries, Toyota Safety Sense (TSS) is either standard or optional for the Mid and High grades.

-The interior of the AC100 Vios/Yaris is said to be more premium in appearance than past Vios models, with many areas covered by soft touch materials and an optional 64-colour ambient lighting system.
-Other optional equipment include an electronic parking brake, a 7-inch digital instrument cluster and a Pioneer-branded speakers.
+The interior of the AC100 Vios/Yaris is made to be more premium in appearance than past Vios models, with many areas covered by soft touch materials and an optional 64-colour ambient lighting system (only available in higher grades).
+Other optional equipment in some markets include a 7-inch digital instrument cluster and a Pioneer-branded speakers (also only available in higher grades).